fjzs/docker_python/README.md

     ```
     pytest
     ```
-6. Start the web application:
+6. Start the web application locally (this method will reload the app on any code changes):
     ```
-    python app/main.py
+    uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
     ```
-7. Open your web browser and navigate to `http://localhost:8000` to access
+7. Open your web browser and navigate to `http://localhost:8000` to access the application.

 # End points
 - List here the end points of the app

-# Running the application with Docker
+# Running the application with Docker (locally)
-- Build the Docker image:
+1. Build the Docker image (or skip this step if your image is already built locally):
    ```
    docker build -t optimization-api .
    ```
-- Run the Docker container:
+2. Run the Docker container:
    ```
    docker run -d -p 8000:8000 optimization-api
    ```
-- Open your web browser and navigate to `http://localhost:8000` to access the application.
+3. Open your web browser and navigate to `http://localhost:8000` to access the application.

 # Continuous Integration and Deployment (CI/CD)
 This project uses GitHub Actions for continuous integration and deployment.